 Asian Students United

-Asian Students United (ASU) was created to provide both Asians and non-Asians a place to gather, meet, and educate one another on the topics of: diversity, culture, and heritage.
-We serve in voicing the opinions of the Asian student body to the college community.
-As well as providing support for all students of the Roanoke College community.
-ASU is open to all members of the Roanoke College community both Asians and non-Asians.
+Asian Students United (ASU) was created to provide both Asians and non-Asians a place to gather, meet and educate one another on the topics of: diversity, culture and heritage.
+We serve in voicing the opinions of the Asian student body to the College community, and provide support for all students of the Roanoke College community.
+ASU is open to all members of the Roanoke College community, both Asians and non-Asians.

 Black Student Alliance

 The purpose of the BSA is to promote diversity, to uplift and support culture, to promote unity, and to provide support for black students.
 Its primary function is to help students with adjustments they may face in a college environment.
 We are dedicated to representing and protecting the interests of black students on campus as well as the surrounding community.
 We hope to increase awareness of black student contributions, issues and ideas.

 The Tau Omega Chapter of Delta Sigma Theta Sorority, Inc. was chartered on April 23, 2005 by 12 determined young women who were dedicated to the principles of the sorority.
 This chapter is a joint chapter comprised of women from the campuses of Roanoke College and Washington and Lee University.
 The chartering of this chapter brought the first historically black sorority to both campuses.
 Realizing the need for a strong foundation, the highly dedicated women of this chapter focused on internal development during the chapter's first year in existence.
 Since 2005, the Tau Omega Chapter members have been academically inclined and highly motivated women dedicated to serving their campus, the Southwest Virginia community, and the nation at large.
 The chapter has been involved in a host of programs, projects, lectures, and events concerning local and national activities, issues, and concerns